JNisk/airGLMs/README.md

 ## Usage

     library("airGLMs")
-    models <- airglms(config_file)
+    models <- airglms(config_file, score="AIC")

-where `config_file` is a path to a configuration file with analysis settings.
+where `config_file` is a path to a configuration file with analysis settings and `score` is one of `AIC` or `BIC`.
 An example config file is included at [inst/extdata/example_config.txt](https://github.com/JNisk/airGLMs/blob/main/inst/extdata/example_config.txt).

-An object containing the selected formula and a dataframe with stepwise AIC values for each dependent variable is returned.
+An object containing the selected formula and a dataframe with stepwise information criterion scores for each dependent variable is returned.
 By default, the dataframe is sorted by the order of the independent variables and interaction terms in the config file.
-To obtain dataframes sorted by the AIC values, use option `sort="AIC"`.
-Also, two kinds of output are produced: a brief description of the analysis parameters in the console, and more detailed log, including stepwise the AIC values, is written to the output file specified by the user in the config file.
+To obtain dataframes sorted by the scores, use option `sort="score"`.
+Also, two kinds of output are produced: a brief description of the analysis parameters in the console, and more detailed log, including stepwise scores, is written to the output file specified by the user in the config file.
 For detailed output during the run, you can add option `verbose=TRUE`.

-**Do note that `airglms` will raise a warning if missing data (NA) is detected in columns that are included in the base model, dependent variables or independent variables.** If you encounter this warning, make sure to preprocess your data in a meaningful manner, as AIC should not be used with missing data points.
+**Do note that `airglms` will raise a warning if missing data (NA) is detected in columns that are included in the base model, dependent variables or independent variables.** If you encounter this warning, make sure to preprocess your data in a meaningful manner.
 Also, **if dependent and independent variables overlap, the dependent variable will not be included as an independent variable when the model is being fitted**.

 In addition to the main functionality, you can also utilize helper functions `extract_variables` and `extract_interaction_variables` to extract variable names from text formulas and interaction terms, respectively.
 Finally, function `clean_interaction` can be used to